 Our ankle is important as we grow older to keep us walking (and running) safely and a stable, strong ankle is essential.
 Weak ankles or repeat ankle sprains are a sign you may have a torn ankle ligament or rupture ankle ligament.
 The torn ankle ligament may cause pain (or may not) and more important, a torn ankle ligament or injured ankle ligament can cause ankle weakness or ankle instability, and put you at risk for falling, sustaining an ankle fracture or losing your balance.

 If you have ankle weakness or continue to sprain your ankle, it is important to see one our podiatrist sports medicine experts sooner than later.
 To make an appointment please call us at (219)663-2273 or make an online appointment with our podiatrist office by clicking here.

 Knee, Hip or Back Pain Could Be Related to Your Feet

 Often knee, hip, ankle, foot and even back pain relates to the way our feet are functioning.
 After all, our feet serve as our foundation and they when they are misaligned our whole body can be affected.
 By improving the biomechanics of our feet, problems throughout our body may improve—this is especially true for athletes who have knee pain.

-We also use special wraps and braces to keep get our patients well faster and keep them moving.
+We also use special wraps and braces and custom made foot orthotics to keep get our patients well faster and keep them moving.
 When surgery is needed, our podiatrists often use arthroscopic cameras to solve the problem through tiny incisions on an “out-patient” basis or other minimal incision techniques.
-The bottom line is we do everything we can to get you “back in the game” as quickly as possible.
+The bottom line is we do everything we can to get our athletes “back in the game” as quickly as possible.

 Sports medicine problems of the heel, foot and ankle we treat include: